Many people have HPV (human papillomavirus), and the infection often clears up on its own, without treatment. And it often doesn’t make people sick.

 If your doctor decides to treat the abnormal cells, she may use one of these methods:

 - Cryotherapy.
-This involves freezing the abnormal cells with liquid nitrogen.
+This involves freezing the abnormal cells with liquid nitrogen or carbon dioxide.

 - Conization .
-This procedure, also known as a cone biopsy, removes the abnormal areas.
+This procedure removes the abnormal areas.

 - Laser therapy.
 This uses light to burn away abnormal cells.